rescript-association/genType/DEVELOPMENT.md

 Consult the [npm publish](https://docs.npmjs.com/cli/publish) documentation for more options.
 In case you get an `ENEEDAUTH` error, use `npm adduser` and authenticate with your npm account first.

-**Pro tip:** If you want to publish a dist with a different version number (e.g. for testing the publishing process), you can also manually modify the `version` number in the `dist/package.json` file before releasing.

 ### Working on genType v2 / 4.02 patches

 For further DEVELOPMENT instructions for genType v2, check out the [4_02